-- a.
-Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle. - b.
-Work in partnership with Town and Parish Councils, Social Enterprises and volunteers to maintain local facilities and the delivery of key local services. - c.
-Develop and implement a Commercial Strategy to focus on investment in assets, sale of services, reviewing charging mechanisms, exploring sponsorship opportunities and achieving better returns on assets. - d.
-Lobbying the Government for a fairer funding settlement via the Fair Funding Review.
+- a) Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle. - b) Services that can be will be delivered 'Digital by Default' - c) Work in partnership with other local authorities, Town and Parish Councils, the Third Sector and Volunteers to maintain local facilities and the delivery of key local services. - d) Implement a Commercial Strategy focussing on investment in assets, sale of services, reviewing charging mechanisms, exploring sponsorship opportunities and achieving better returns on assets. - e) Undertake a review of the Council's Service Standards - f) Lobby the Government for a fairer funding settlement via the Fair Funding Review.